Recovery Education And Creative Healing Trainings

 The Copeland Center recommends that all WRAPⓇ Facilitators attend a Facilitator Refresher course every two years.
 Refresher courses coordinated by VOCAL will span three days and include an application and participant fees.
 Please contact Megan Sharkey (firstname.lastname@example.org) with any additional questions.

-WRAPⓇ Advanced Level Facilitator Training
+WRAPⓇ Advanced Level Facilitator Training (Seminar III)

 The Advanced Level Facilitator (ALF) Training is designed to prepare WRAPⓇ Facilitators to train others to become facilitators.
 This curriculum, similar to the WRAPⓇ Facilitator training, will span five consecutive days with attendance at all sessions required.
 An application process and participation fees will apply for ALF trainings which have coordinated by VOCAL.